-Outside Directors' Relat tionship with
+Outside Directors' Rela tionsnip with

 Name Designation Supplementary Explanation Reasons of Appointment

 as of the Relationship

 Independent 1

 Director

 Nao Tsuchiya O - As a lawyer who specializes in

-1 vao 1 suciliya
+1vao 1 suciliya O

 corporate law, we expect Nao

 Tsuchiya to contribute high levels

 of expertise and experience for the

 management and supervision of

 our Company.

 Tsuchiya satisfies the criteria for

 independence prescribed by Tokyo

 Stock Exchange, Inc.; our

 assessments indicate there is no

 risk of Tsuchiya causing a conflict

 of interest with general

 shareholders, and we have

 therefore designated her an

-V1 NT' 1 ' V1- N: 1 ' 1 11 independent officer.
+independent officer.

-Yosuke Nishiyama Yosuke Nishiyama held an We expect Nishiyama to contribute
+Yosuke Nishiyama \cap Yosuke Nishiyama held an We expect Nishiyama to contribute

-executive position at abundant knowledge and
+1 OSUKC IVISIII yailia executive position at abundant knowledge and

+KYOCERA Corporation

-KYOCERA Corporation experience related to the electronic
+experience related to the electronic

 until September 2016; circuit board industry, cultivated at

 however, our Company's other companies, to the

 sales to KYOCERA management and supervision of

 Corporation amount to less our Company.

-than 0.2% of our Group's Nishiyama satisfies the criteria for
+than 0.3% of our Group's Nishiyama satisfies the criteria for

 consolidated sales for the independence prescribed by Tokyo

 most recent fiscal year; for Stock Exchange, Inc.; our

 this reason, our assessments assessments indicate there is no

 indicate there is no risk risk of Nishiyama causing a conflict

-,

 Nishiyama's previous role at of interest with general

 KYOCERA Corporation will shareholders, and we have

 impact on his therefore designated him an

 independence. independent officer.

-Takashi Harada - We expect Takashi Harada to
+Takashi Harada \circ - We expect Takashi Harada to

 contribute experience in assisting

 management as an Auditor at other

 companies, and a deep

 understanding of our business

 through his time as an Outside

 Auditor at our Company, to the

+1 7

 management and supervision of

 our Company.
 Harada satisfies the criteria for

 independence prescribed by Tokyo

 Stock Exchange, Inc.; our

 assessments indicate there is no

 risk of Harada causing a conflict of

 interest with general shareholders,

 and we have therefore designated

 him an independent officer.

 Toshifumi Kobayashi 0 - We expect Toshifumi Kobayashi to

 contribute abundant knowledge

 and experience of the electronic

 circuit board industry, cultivated as

-circuit board mudstry, cultivated as